Food & Drink

 4. Tapioca Flour

-This familiar substance to Boba tea fans also comes in a ground flour form and can be a great substitute for cornstarch.
-Extracted from the ground roots of the cassava plant found in South America, tapioca flour is excellent for puddings, pie fillings and sweet sauces since it does already have a hint of sweetness to it.
-It’s also a great cornstarch alternative for fried goods but can break down in high heat, making it better for pan-frying than deep-frying.
+This familiar substance to boba tea fans also comes in a ground flour form and can be a great substitute for cornstarch.
+Extracted from the ground roots of the cassava plant found in South America, tapioca flour is excellent for puddings, pie fillings and sweet sauces since it already has a hint of sweetness to it.

+It’s also a great cornstarch alternative for fried goods, but it can break down in high heat, making it better for pan-frying than deep-frying.
 Use twice as much tapioca flour as you would cornstarch for best results.

 5. Xanthan Gum